2023 Berlin state election: Government formation

 On 1 March, the SPD state board voted 25 to 12 in favour of seeking coalition negotiations with the CDU.
 The CDU board unanimously reciprocated the following day.
 Kai Wegner stated that, while talks had been productive with the Greens, they found greater overlap with the SPD.
-He also said that while the two still disagreed on a number of points, "new trust" has emerged during exploratory talks.
-He voiced willingness to compromise on the anti-discrimination law, which the CDU committed to repealing during the campaign, and called for greater tenant protection and housing construction rather than expropriation to solve the housing crisis.
-He outlined the prospective coalition policy as ensuring the basics work: "making sure Berlin is a safe and clean city where police get modern equipment", with a mobility policy that works for everyone – drivers as well as cyclists and pedestrians.
+He also said that while the two still disagreed on a number of points, he commented that "new trust" emerged during exploratory talks.
+He voiced willingness to compromise on the anti-discrimination law, which the CDU committed to repealing during the campaign, and called for greater tenant protection and housing construction rather than expropriation, as was approved in the 2021 referendum, to solve the housing crisis.
+He outlined the prospective coalition policy as ensuring the basics work, namely "making sure Berlin is a safe and clean city where police get modern equipment", with a mobility policy that works for everyone – drivers as well as cyclists and pedestrians.

-Franziska Giffey said that the decision to seek a coalition with the CDU was influenced by "respect for the election result", as well as a desire to prevent a CDU–Green coalition, under which she claimed social issues would be left behind.
+Giffey said that the decision to seek a coalition with the CDU was influenced by "respect for the election result", as well as a desire to prevent a CDU–Green coalition, under which she stated that social issues would be left behind.
 She described the outgoing coalition as "crisis-ridden" for which she blamed the Greens, pointing to conflict over the SPD's 29-euro ticket policy and housing construction, and accused them of a lack of respect for her leadership.
-The Greens and Left expressed outrage at the SPD's decision; both claimed that they were not informed before the public announcement and that another round of talks had already been agreed on.
+The Greens and Left expressed outrage at the SPD's decision; both stated that they were not informed before the public announcement and that another round of talks had already been agreed on.
 Bettina Jarasch accused them of "slamming the door" and Silke Gebel described their actions as a breach of trust.
-Katina Schubert called it "incomprehensible", while Klaus Lederer said that responsibility lay solely with the SPD: "there is nothing insurmountable."
+Katina Schubert called it "incomprehensible", while Klaus Lederer said that responsibility lay solely with the SPD, saying "there is nothing insurmountable [between the parties]".
 The SPD's youth branch Jusos also spoke out in strong opposition to a coalition with the CDU, with chairman Peter Maaß describing the party as a real estate lobby.
-The group announced they would campaign to reject the coalition agreement when it is presented to the party membership for approval.
+The group announced they would campaign to reject the coalition agreement when presented to the party membership for approval.